OctopusDeploy/blog/blog/2024-09/octopus-cloud-architecture/index.md

 #### Reef as a cell

 Resources deployed into each Azure region also follow the cell-based architecture.
 There is more than one reef in each region.
 A reef is a collection of Azure resources shared by a number of Cloud instances.
-A Cloud Instance is an Octopus Server instance hosted in Octopus Cloud.
 Reefs don’t share any resources, so an outage of one of the reefs in a region doesn’t affect all other reefs in that region.

 Fun fact.
 We've picked `Reef` as the name because this is where octopuses usually live in tropical waters.
 The other popular contender was Octopus Cloud region, but we felt that it might get easily confused with Azure region.